denzilsoans/HomeAreaManagement/README.md

 # Home Area Management

 This Application is a Demo project to facilitate the management of areas inside a house.
-Its consists of a list page that shows all the areas in a house, in addition to an edit page that allows the user to amend any information related to an area.
+Its consists of a list page that shows all the areas in a house and an edit page that allows the user to amend any information related to an area.

 ## Tools & Technologies